 - Volunteer management

 - Public relations/communications

 - Qualitative research

-- To gain research experience by writing the brief
+- To gain research experience by writing the issue and problem briefs

 - Potential foundation for a senior thesis